Kelvintrc/alx-low_level_programming/0x0D-preprocessor/README.md

 1. Pi - Creates a header file that defines a macro named PI as an abbreviation for the token 3.14159265359
 2. File name - Prints the name of the file it was compiled from, followed by a new line.
 Use of standard library is allowed.
 3. Function-like macro - function-like macro ABS(x) computes the absolute value of a number x.
+4. SUM - Function like macro SUM(x, y) computes the sum of the numbers x and y